 Meanwhile, suppliers have an interest in timely payments and regular orders.
 They are also interested in large purchases because they can save on costs such as warehousing and shipping.

 Then, employees have different interests from shareholders.
-Employees have an interest in job security, pay, and working conditions.
+Employees are interested in job security, pay, and working conditions.
 Meanwhile, shareholders are interested in profits, dividend payments, company stock prices, and good governance.

 Finally, creditors have an interest in the company to pay off the principal and interest on time.
 They can file for bankruptcy against the company if it fails to meet financial obligations.